EvilDoomSlayer/Luggage-Classification-Conveyor/README.md

 ## Configuration

-Before uploading the firmware, you must configure the BLE identifiers to match your BLE server (e.g., the ESP32-CAM).

-1. Open the `FREE_RTOS_CONVEYOR.ino` file.
-2. Locate the following lines:
-    ```cpp
-    // --- IMPORTANT: CONFIGURE YOUR SERVER's UUIDs HERE ---
-    const char* SERVICE_UUID = "4fafc201-1fb5-459e-8fcc-c5c9c331914b";
-    const char* CHARACTERISTIC_UUID = "beb5483e-36e1-4688-b7f5-ea07361b26a8";
-    ```
-3. Replace the placeholder UUIDs with the exact UUIDs used by your BLE server device.

-Additionally, you may need to adjust the following constants based on your specific hardware and requirements:
+Before uploading the firmware, you may need to adjust the following constants based on your specific hardware and requirements:
 * `CALIBRATION_FACTOR`: This value for the HX711 load cell must be determined by running a calibration sketch.
 * `THRESHOLD_..._GRAMS`: Adjust the weight thresholds for object detection and acceptance.
 * `SERVO..._ANGLE`: Calibrate the servo angles for your physical setup.